 Home › Forums › An open forum to discuss the future of peer review › Should reviews also be evaluated and by whom?
 Should the influence of a review on the overall assessment depend on the reviewer’s reputation?

-This topic contains 2 replies, has 3 voices, and was last updated by Anonymous 3 years, 2 months ago.
+- This topic has 2 replies, 3 voices, and was last updated 4 years, 4 months ago by Anonymous.

 Disclosing the reviewer’s comments enables an evaluation of the review itself.
 Is this something useful?
 Who should be able to evaluate a review?
 The entire research community or only other reviewers of the same research object?
 Should the reputation of a reviewer matter on the influence of his/her opinion on the overall assessment of a research object?